Here’s a great question:

 In short, this next wave never forces you to get all locked up like a victim in Bluebeard’s Castle.
 The system is meticulously designed to help users avoid that altogether.

-You’re right that the books in the Magnetic Memory series keep things simple, which is why I started the Magnetic Memory Mondays newsletter – it’s designed specifically for those people who want more knowledge about my approach to mnemonics and to memory improvement strategies in general.
+You’re right that the books in the Magnetic Memory Method series keep things simple.
+Everything is designed specifically for those people who want more knowledge about my approach to mnemonics and to memory improvement strategies in general.

 As for creating multiple stations in your house so that you don’t have to go outside, this valuable activity is more than possible.
-It’s a bit more advanced, but you’ll find a lot more guidance in the newsletter and in my video course.
+It’s a bit more advanced, but you’ll find a lot more guidance in the newsletter and in my video memory course called the Magnetic Memory Method Masterclass.

 But for now, here are some quick tips.